 You would need Commercial Property Insurance if you operate a business from any premises you own or rent.
 That could be anything from a shop to a factory.

 Commercial Property Insurance can include Buildings and/or Contents Insurance, Accidental Damage Cover and Property Owners’ Liability Insurance.
-Optional separate policies can be taken out for Landlords’ Legal Protection and Landlords’ Rent Guarantee if required.
+Optional separate policies can be taken out for Landlords’ Legal Protection.

 Building Insurance covers the cost of rectifying damage caused to your premises by fire, storm and escape of water.
 As well as providing cover for your building, most Building Insurance also protects fixtures and fittings such as blinds and curtains, carpets, skirting boards and built-in units.